 If You Are Just Getting Started Using The Amazon Associate Program; before you begin promoting products, there is something you should know – The Golden Rule – Actually There Are A Handful Of Golden Rules You Should Follow; Which Will Help You Make Money With Amazon.

-#1
+#1 The Products You Choose Should Always Be Over $100

 Because The Amazon’s Commission Is Only 4%, for the item that sells; it’s important to sell higher priced items, if at all possible.
 That Percentage Can Go As High As 8.25%; if you sell sufficient product quantities.